top of page

 About Occupier's Consent

-When a mortgage is taken out against a property the lender will always seek to ensure that their interest takes priority over that of any adults living at the property.
+When a mortgage is secured against a property, the lender will always seek to ensure that their interest takes priority over the rights or interests of any adults living at the property.

-To ensure they have no issues repossessing and selling the property in the event that the mortgage is not paid, the lender will require an adult occupier to sign an agreement stating that any interest the occupier may have in the property will rank behind the interest of the lender.
+To ensure the lender is not prevented from repossessing and selling the property if the terms of the loan are breached, the lender will require any non-owning adult occupiers to sign an agreement stating that any interest they may have in the property will rank behind the interest of the lender.

 There are many ways in which a person can acquire an interest in a property, even if they are not the owner.
 This is known as beneficial interest.
 An adult who lives in a property in which they also have a beneficial interest in may have a number of rights that could make it difficult for a lender to repossess the property.